top of page

 Safety is paramount in any woodworking endeavor, and woodturning is no exception.
 Before you begin Turning, it’s essential to familiarize yourself with safety practices to prevent injuries.
 This includes wearing appropriate personal protective equipment (PPE) such as safety glasses at a minimum, a face shield, a dust mask and hearing protection.

 Additionally, it’s crucial to maintain a clean and organized workspace to minimize hazards like trip hazards and falling objects.
 Learning proper techniques for handling tools and equipment is equally important; understanding how to safely use a lathe and its accessories can greatly reduce the risk of accidents.
 They can and do happen!
+I have written a new Blog post From Dust to Disaster; Common Workshop Hazards and how you can prevent them you might like to check out after reading this page.

 To all beginners, I emphasize the importance of safety in my classes.
 I provide hands-on demonstrations on how to set up your lathe correctly and how to securely mount your wood pieces.
 By cultivating a strong safety mindset from the outset, you can enjoy your woodturning journey while minimizing risks.